DevVitorPedra/CEPSearch/README.md

 # CEPSearch
-WebApp tp search for adressess by CEP
+WebApp to search for adressess by CEP